 The Census assigns an area to a ZCTA according to census blocks (the smallest geographic unit used by the census).
 Imagine a city block that makes up a typical census block as pictured to the right.
 It is bounded on all 4 sides by portions of city streets that each have their own name and addresses.
 The issue is that census blocks almost always split down the middle of the street.
 ZIP codes rarely do because that would require two postal workers delivering mail to that street - one for each side of the street.
 In the example, one mail carrier may deliver to 3 sides of the block via one ZIP code while another mail carrier delivers mail on the other street in a different ZIP code.
 When this happens, the Census Bureau will assign the entire block to a single ZCTA (in this case, 21044) because the census block is the area that is precisely measured.
 If you are getting very precise (usually a matter of meters, not miles), census block boundaries near the edge of a ZIP code almost always split ZIP codes.

 Remember that ZIP codes were made to make mail delivery easier.
 They weren't made to correspond to existing boundaries such as cities, counties, or even states.
 If it is more efficient for a mail carrier to drive across a state line to deliver mail, the ZIP code "boundary" will cross the state lines.
 ZIP codes don't usually cross state lines, but some do (65733, 71749, and 73949 are good examples).

-It gets even more complicated when trying to assign a ZIP code to a specific county (about 10% cross county lines), congressional district, metro area, time zone, area code, etc. The edges of the boundaries commonly overlap.
+It gets even more complicated when trying to assign a ZIP code to a specific county (as much as 25% cross county lines), congressional district, metro area, time zone, area code, etc. The edges of the boundaries commonly overlap.
 For the purposes of our free zip code database downloads, we will commonly list either the most common region for the ZIP code or list multiple regions if several exist in the ZIP code.